davidtucker/core/README.md

 At the end of the day it would be desirable if the Angular-Template-Syntax or other feature from Pregular could be used in other Projects, Frameworks or Libs.
 Therefore the development of Pregular is focused on [loose coupling](https://en.wikipedia.org/wiki/Loose_coupling).

 There are many frameworks out there.
 Many are self-contained.
 You can't just use features in other Frameworks, Libs or Projects.
 This should be different with Pregular.
-It's should be like lit-html expressed it very well.
+It should be like lit-html which expressed it very well.

 >lit-html is like your very own template construction kit